Toloka/docs/en/guide/concepts/captcha.md

 To show a captcha to Tolokers, set {% if locale == "en-com" %}[captcha frequency](pool_poolparams.md#captcha){% endif %} in the [pool](../../glossary.md#pool-ru) settings.

 In Toloka, a captcha is normally shown once every 10 assignments.
-This is usually enough.
 If responses are given quickly and captchas get in the way, they can be shown every 20 assignments.

 ## When to use {#when-use}